franciscomatos/Unbeatable-Tic-Tac-Toe/README.md

 ### Prerequisites

-To start with, you will need an up to date version of Python 3.
+To start, you will need an up to date version of Python 3.
 If you don't have Python 3 available on your machine, please, browse to the [Python download page](https://www.python.org/downloads/) and install it.

 After installing Python, you will have to install the pipenv tool: